Agent Skills: Feature Workflow: Review Pull Request

 })

-• For each Skip comment: do not post
+• for each Skip comment, do nothing

-Mandatory comment format for each posted finding:
+Comment format for each posted finding:

 [Severity: Must-fix|Should-fix|Nice-to-have] {specific issue summary}